ArghyaChatterjee/Zed-Zed2-Zedm-Camera-setup-in-ROS/README.md

 # Zed-Zed2-Zedm-Camera-setup-with-ROS2
 This is for zed camera setup and ros2 node launch.

+# Publish, Record and Replay ros2 bags

+# System Requirements
+For this demo, we are using Ubuntu 22.04, ROS2 (ROS Humble), Nvidia Driver 535, Cuda 12.1 and ZED SDK 4.1.4 (pyzed-4.1) and python 3.10.

-## ZED Camera SDK Installation:
+# ZED Camera SDK Installation:
 Download the Latest SDK version from the site: https://www.stereolabs.com/developers/release/.
 The default download should be in your "Downloads" directory.
 To check, run in a terminal:
 ```
 cd ~/Downloads
 ls
 ```
-You should see a file in the name of ZED_SDK_Ubuntu18_cuda12.1_v4.1.4.run or something similar.
-Now change the permission of the file so that you can execute it from the terminal.
+You should see a file in the name of ZED_SDK_Ubuntu22_cuda12.1_v4.1.4.run or something similar.
+Change the permission of the file so that you can execute it from the terminal.
 ```
 chmod +x ZED_SDK_Ubuntu22_cuda12.1_v4.1.4.run
 ```
-Now, the file is executable.
-Run the following command:
+Run the following command to install zed sdk:
 ```
 ./ZED_SDK_Ubuntu22_cuda12.1_v4.1.4.run
 ```